top of page

 Even if she were a man (as the high rates of suicide demonstrate), she is not protected.

-It is my responsiblity and duty-of-care as a health practitioner to speak out these vulnerabilities, AND to provide strucutres which ENABLE contribution and engagment.
+It is my responsiblity and duty-of-care as a health practitioner to speak out these vulnerabilities, AND to provide strucutres which enable contribution and engagment.

 Our shared frameworks are Trauma-Informed Policy and Non-Violent Communication.
 We are non-denominational and brimming with willingness and wonder.